Asian carp expert: Great Lakes tributaries may be more at risk than the lakes themselves

 MEC: Some people say the carp are all but certain to enter Lake Michigan, but so far there's no indication that they have.
 Is it inevitable that Asian carp will enter the Great Lakes?

 Carl: In my opinion, it is not inevitable that bighead and silver carp will become established in the Great Lakes basin.
-Given that it is unlikely that bighead and silver carp would thrive in Lake Michigan, I think we as a society have an opportunity to prevent them for establishing in Great Lakes tributaries.
+Given that it is unlikely that bighead and silver carp would thrive in Lake Michigan, I think we as a society have an opportunity to prevent them from establishing in Great Lakes tributaries.
 Note that an individual fish getting into Lake Michigan is very different from a population being established.
 Anything that is done to minimize the number of bighead and silver carp that enter Lake Michigan will reduce the likelihood that they are able to establish a population in a Great Lakes tributary.